SFETNI/Extended-KKS-Phase-Field-model/README.md

 - more details will be available

 ## Code Structure
-The project is mainly divided into two Jupyter notebooks:
+The project is mainly divided into two main parts and 3 main Jupyter notebooks:
-- `pyFi_origin.ipynb`: This is the main notebook for running the KKS code.
+1 - `pyFi_origin.ipynb` : This is the main notebook for running the KKS code.
   - `Postprocess.ipynb`: Used for post-processing of maps and Differential Scanning Calorimetry (DSC) curves.
+ ==> Qualitative analysis ==> microstructure evolution
+2-  DSC tool : compute_DSC.ipynb  ==> Quantitative quantities : DSC heat curves

 ### Data and Scripts
 - **Data Files**: